 Selective 5-HT3 receptor antagonist.

-Diarrhea, headache, fever, constipation, fatigue, transient blindness; rare: angina, bronchospasm, anaphylaxis, seizures, ECG changes (including QT prolongation).
+Diarrhea, headache, fever, constipation, fatigue, transient blindness; serotonin syndrome (discontinue if occurs); rare: angina, bronchospasm, anaphylaxis, seizures, ECG changes (including QT prolongation).